-I give them all my contact details and explain that if I’m not there when they phone, they should leave a name and number I’ll call them back as soon as I can.
+I give them my contact details and explain that if I’m not there when they phone, they should leave a name and number I’ll call them back as soon as I can.

-It’s also helpful for her patients to talk to others who have finished treatment and come through the other side.
+It’s also helpful for patients to talk to others who have finished treatment and come through the other side.
 Cancer can be all-consuming, but we try to show them there’s light at the end of the tunnel.
 They just need to get through treatment, and then learn to live with the effects of the cancer – not for it to take over their whole life.

 I love my job because I know I make a difference.
-I can see a patient collapse at diagnosis or who’s so anxious that she rings me at three o’clock in the morning – and then see her come out the other side, stronger and able to talk about it.
+I can see a patient collapse at diagnosis, or who’s so anxious they ring me at three o’clock in the morning – and then they come out the other side, stronger and able to talk about it.